sgeos/sgeos.github.io/_posts/2016-02-18-serving-a-web-page-with-ion-dtn-bpsendfile-and-bprecvfile.markdown

 The proxies were only designed with GET requests in mind.
 Other HTTP verbs may work, but POST and PUT will almost certainly fail.

-The proxy scripts have a mechanism to simulate delay.
+The proxy scripts have a mechanism to simulate transmission delay.

 ## Software Versions
 {% highlight sh %}